juntao/arenztopia/content/news/Issue 39.md

 OCA: Well, that looks like all the questions that we have for you today!
 Thank you for coming!

-KS: THank you for inviting me!
+KS: Thank you for inviting me!
 It was nice meeting you!

 This interview has been edited for length and clarity.